aneksteind/MoreTalesOfHoffman/README.md

 ```

 ## caveats
 Running this code with the intention of using `named` graphs requires a directory of the name `GraphData`, with DOT files of graphs contained within.
 More about DOT files can be found [here](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29).
+Due to terms of use agreements in Mathematica and Wolfram, the DOT files of the named graphs in the Wolfram database are not provided here.
+The names of the graphs used can be found in `graph_data.csv`.